White Corridors: Production

 The film marked Googie Withers's return to acting after 13 months off following the birth of her child.
 John Mills at one stage was announced to play the male lead.

-Bombardier Billy Wells, the man who bangs the gong on the Rank trademark, had a small role.
+Bombardier Billy Wells, the man who strikes the gong on the Rank trademark, had a small role.

-Pat Jackson claims making the film was "a joy" and says it was shot in five weeks.
+Filming took place early 1951.
+The director, Pat Jackson, claims making the film was "a joy" and says it was shot in five weeks.